mitsram/clean-test-dotnet/README.md

-# SauceDemo Automation Framework
+# clean-test-dotnet

-This project is an automation testing framework for the SauceDemo website, implementing clean architecture principles and utilizing SpecFlow for behavior-driven development (BDD).
+This project is an automation testing framework implementing clean architecture principles and utilizing SpecFlow for behavior-driven development (BDD).

 ## Table of Contents